junghan0611/spacemacs/layers/+readers/pdf/README.md

 According to the official repository:

-> \"PDF Tools is, among other things, a replacement of DocView for PDF
+> "PDF Tools is, among other things, a replacement of DocView for PDF
 > files.
 The key difference is, that pages are not pre-rendered by e.g.
 > ghostscript and stored in the file-system, but rather created
-> on-demand and stored in memory.\"
+> on-demand and stored in memory."

 Features:
 ---------